haingo-raz/MyJourney-API/README.md

 2. Run `npm install`.

 ## MySQL database
 1. Set up the environment variables by creating a .env file.
 Follow the template of the example.env file. `DB_HOST` is the hostname, usually localhost. `DB_MYSQL_USER` and `DB_MYSQL_PASSWORD` are the username and password used to authenticate the connection to the MySQL database. `DB_MYSQL_DATABASE` is the name of the database with the MySQL server.
+A dummy SQL database is made available in the [database dump](/database_dump) folder.
 2. Run `npm start` to execute the script `nodemon index.js`.
 3. Access `localhost:8080` in your browser.